Fighting Speeding Tickets – Before Court

-- The police officer does not have to attend for your hearing.
+- officer does not have to attend for your hearing,

-- You lose any chance of winning on a technicality.
+- you lose any chance of winning on a technicality, and

-- The ticket goes on your record and to insurance right away.
+- ticket goes to insurance right away forthwith.

 The only reason for attending a first attendance meeting may be as a delaying tactic to keep the ticket away from the insurance for an extended period of time.